 Lincoln's Inn offers sponsorship for student societies.
 You must complete an application form informing us why you are applying and how you intend to use the funding.
-We will be offering amounts of up to £250, and student societies should note that they will only be able to apply for sponsorship from the Inn once per academic year either in the Michaelmas or Hilary term.
+We will be offering amounts of up to £250, and student societies should note that they will only be able to apply for sponsorship from the Inn once per academic year.